-- Add your Cream Cheese and Icing Sugar to a stand mixer and whisk till smooth.
+- Add your cream cheese and icing sugar to a stand mixer and whisk until smooth.

-- Add in the Coconut Cream and whisk again till smooth!
+- Add in the coconut cream and whisk again until smooth!

 - Whilst whisking, slowly pour in the liquid making sure its whisking in properly!